 These all refer to the same concept: high definition lenses.
-Many eyeglass wearers looking to update their prescriptions or take advantage of the latest tech with their existing prescription are finding the list of optional features looking much longer than before.
+Many eyeglass wearers looking to update their prescriptions or take advantage of the latest tech with their existing prescription are finding the list of optional features looking much better than before.
 Few of these options get more questions than high definition lenses.
-To help clear things up — with an eye towards dispelling marketing hype — here is a breakdown of what high definition lenses are, and which types of eyeglass wearers might most benefit from this new approach to lens customization.
+To help clear things up, with an eye towards dispelling marketing hype, here is a breakdown of what high definition lenses are and which types of eyeglass wearers might most benefit from this new approach to lens customization:

 For someone with a great pair of prescription lenses already helping them see the world clearly, this might understandably come off as a vacuous marketing term.

-Sometimes, the way these lenses are described only serves to bolster this impression, however true they may be.
+Sometimes, the way these lenses are described only serves to bolster this impression – however true it may be.
 Common examples are:

-And many more similar phrases that seem more oriented towards selling than truly describing.
+And there exist many more similar phrases more oriented towards selling than truly describing.
 For modern consumers, often much more savvy than in the past, these types of comments come off as sales copy.
-But even if they do the research, even direct feedback from knowledgeable sources is somewhat inconclusive.
+But even if a customer does the research, even direct feedback from knowledgeable sources is somewhat inconclusive.
 Generally, the response is that people notice an improvement in various settings, just not what they were hoping for.
-Yet each one of these statements is essentially truthful.
+Yet, each one of these statements is essentially truthful.
 High definition lenses are, for most patients, a notable improvement.
 As the following sections will explore, this depends on a number of factors.
 And while going from SDTV to HDTV resolutions is something of an overstatement for the many eyeglass wearers who upgrade to HD lenses — going from 480p to 1080p TV resolutions was a pretty big leap — that’s more of an exaggeration than outright misdirection.

 So, if those marketing catchphrases amount to minor spin at worst, what actually makes HD lenses different from standard lenses?
 One of the alternative terms, “digital lenses,” is actually slightly closer to being an accurate descriptor than the more common term “HD lenses”.
-The new HD process eschews the older machine cut technology, which is a more blunt method based applying a handful of measurements documented in your eyeglass prescription to the final cut of your lenses.
-HD lenses use a completely digital process from start to finish to produce your new pair of prescription glasses.
+The new HD process eschews the older machine cut technology, a more blunt method that applies a handful of measurements documented in your eyeglass prescription to the final cut of your lenses.
+HD lenses use a completely different digital process from start to finish to produce your new pair of prescription glasses.

 Lens technology has always continually developed at a breakneck pace behind the scenes.
-But many of these innovations take a great deal of time to appear on the mass market, ready for wide consumer use.
+But, many of these innovations take a great deal of time to appear on the mass market and ready for wide consumer use.
 The digital processes behind HD lenses are the culmination of decades of research & development in large part because the standard heavy-duty lens grinding process was already fast, dependable, and relatively accurate.

-This digital process solves a consumer-end issue that has quietly affected eyeglasses wearers for decades: balancing prescription needs with the shape of the frame.
-This problem is increasingly exacerbated due to the sheer number of new frame designs that release every single season.
+This digital process solves a consumer-end issue that has quietly affected eyeglasses wearers for decades–balancing prescription needs with the shape of the frame.
+This problem is increasingly exacerbated due to the sheer number of new frame designs released every single season.
 Some of these shapes pose no problem to one prescription, while causing refraction issues and other unintended problems for another patient.

-Most people understandably assume that when they select their frame and present their prescription, they’ll get lenses that function exactly as intended regardless of the shape.
-But lens grinding, based on the standard relatively low data prescriptions from traditional eye exams, simply can’t account for every frame style against every prescription.
-This issue has a lot of eyeglass wearers out there who will pass a driving eye test with flying colors, yet might have notable declines in vision when passing headlights reflect off their current glasses at night.
-Or they may have dips below 20/20 when they look to the left or right of their current lenses.
+Most people understandably assume when they select their frame and present their prescription they’ll get lenses that function exactly as intended regardless of the shape.
+But lens grinding, based on the standard, relatively low data prescriptions from traditional eye exams, simply can’t account for every frame style against every prescription.
+This issue has a lot of eyeglass wearers out there who will pass a driving eye test with flying colors, yet they might have notable declines in vision when passing headlights reflect off their current glasses at night.
+Or, they may have dips below 20/20 when they look to the left or right of their current lenses.

-Digital exams and lens cutting are far more granular — they take into account a much richer level of data than traditional lens grinding.
-That drastically limits or even eliminates these inconsistencies that come from the shape of the frame, which explains why so many patients react to HD lenses by saying things like, “I’m seeing better but I don’t know exactly why or how.”
+Digital exams and lens cutting are far more granular.
+They take into account a much richer level of data than traditional lens grinding.
+That drastically limits or even eliminates these inconsistencies that come from the shape of the frame, explaining why so many patients react to HD lenses by saying things like, “I’m seeing better but I don’t know exactly why or how.”

 The most familiar eyesight aberrations are terms like astigmatism, farsightedness, and nearsightedness.
 However, many patients have what’s known as higher-order eyesight aberrations.
-This is an incredibly broad reference category, that includes such varied aspects of the eye like the shape of the cornea, or the presence of minor cataracts.
-It even includes patients that suffer from intermittent eye dryness, which directly affects the ability to see properly.
+This is an incredibly broad reference category, that includes such varied aspects of the eye like the shape of the cornea or the presence of minor cataracts.
+It even includes patients that suffer from intermittent eye dryness, directly affecting the ability to see properly.